It would be true to say that most pets are not massive fans of being bathed but their aversion to spending some time in the tub varies enormously.

 Mistake 1: Bathing Your Pet Too Often, or Not Enough

-Cat owners cannot always avoid the need to bath their pets however.
-Some common reasons for needing to bath kitty include dealing with flea infestation, (although there are many excellent flea treatments available that do not require bathing) and removing substances that have become attached to their coats such as oil, grease and other contaminants.
+Cat owners cannot always avoid the need to bath their pets, however.
+Some common reasons for needing to bath kitty include dealing with a flea infestation, (although there are many excellent flea treatments available that do not require bathing) and removing substances that have become attached to their coats such as oil, grease, and other contaminants.

 In some cases, where a cat is older and less able to groom themselves thoroughly, they may also need a helping hand.
 This can also apply to overweight pets whose movement may be restricted.

 One piece of advice that applies in almost every case, to both cats and dogs, is “don’t bath them too often.”
 This should be taken as a rough guideline and all pets vary but we would say don’t do it if the animal doesn’t need it whilst, on the other hand, don’t neglect it if it does.